-As I mentioned in my Seared Scallops & Cauliflower Risotto recipe, my ideas for keto date night dishes come from my experiences at restaurants.
+As I mentioned in my Seared Scallops & Cauliflower Risotto recipe, my ideas for low carb holiday and keto date night dishes come from my experiences at restaurants.
 My husband and I went to Ocean Prime and got a steak with shrimp scampi.
 After tasting it, I knew that I could recreate this at home as The Ultimate Keto Surf and Turf Recipe.

 What makes this The Ultimate Keto Surf and Turf recipe?